sarafsaurabh/my-todo/README.md

 # Pre-work - MyTodo

-MyTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+MyTodo is an android app that allows building a todo list and basic todo tasks management functionality including adding new tasks, editing and deleting an existing task.

 Submitted by: Saurabh Sraf